Plug-n-Play Part-3: Ever Proliferating xEVs Charging Standards

 Mode- 1: Slow charging from regular household socket (single phase or three phase)

-Mode- 2: Slow charging from regular household type socket with some EV specific or in cable protection device.
+Mode- 2: Slow charging from regular household type socket with some specific or in cable protection device.

 Mode- 3: Slow or fast charging using specific EV socket with control and protection function installed.